yolandalalala/DeepGD/README.md

 This repo includes a model checkpoint `model_stress_only.pt`, which reproduces the result for Stress Minimization-only objective function reported in the paper.

 For easy benckmarking with DeepGD and a comprehensive set of other baseline methods, please check [GraphDrawingBenchmark](https://github.com/yolandalalala/GraphDrawingBenchmark).
-This benchmark evaluates all common graph drawing evaluation metrics on the same train/test split for Rome dataset as used in the DeepGD paper.
+This benchmark repo automatically evaluates all common graph drawing metrics on the same train/test split for Rome dataset as used in the DeepGD paper.

 ## Citation
 If you used our code or find our work useful in your research, please consider citing: